 “Silent” Stroke Not So Silent

-The American Heart Association and the America Stroke Association defines stroke as a diverse disease that includes both cerebral hemorrhages and various types of ischemic stroke.1
+The American Heart Association and the American Stroke Association defines stroke as a diverse disease that includes both cerebral hemorrhages and various types of ischemic stroke.1

 Due to advances in brain imaging techniques, the previous 24-hour inclusion criterion for determination of cerebral infarction is no longer accurate, and is in fact, misleading – since we now know that permanent brain injury can occur within a matter of minutes.